7 Persistent Instagram Marketing Myths And What To Do Instead

 The more likely scenario is that you’ll probably have to dedicate a total of 2-3 hours per day to keep on top of everything you need to do on the platform.
 Of course, that’s without the added burden of manually reaching out to your target audience.
-And let’s not even get in offering customer support through social media (which is a standard in 2021).
+And let’s not even get in offering customer support through social media.

 In fact, if you know that a total of 46% of global users expect brands to reply immediately or within an hour of reaching out, you might reconsider your decision to run your Instagram profile on your own.

 Your best bet here will be to hire a specialist who’ll know exactly how to run your account.
 But, if you’re on a tight budget and that’s not an option, you’ll get solid results by batching your content creation, scheduling posts ahead of time, and investing in software that’ll help you grow and engage your audience.